KordelFranceTech/Academic-AdversarialAutonomy/README.md

 Robot goals: collect coins (the reward) before the Wumpuses do OR get to the goal at the opposite end of the map.
 Avoid being eaten by Wumpuses.

- Wumpus (adversary) goal: try to eat the robot (the primary reward) and stop it from moving to the goal position (G), collecting coins (the secondary reward) along the way.
+ Wumpus (adversary) goals: try to eat the robot (the primary reward) and stop it from moving to the goal position (G), collecting coins (the secondary reward) along the way.

 _____________________________________________________________________________________________

  ### Note:
- *There are some commented out actions below.
+ *There are some commented out actions in the program.
 They are left in for a reason.
  Uncomment those actions to see the importance of salience in creating a successful planner.
 The planner gives some very erratic results when those code blocks are included because my saliences are improperly configured.
 I left the error in because it is a good